Dayton Dragons Game Notes for Thursday

 Radio: 980 WONE Fox Sports

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the West Michigan Whitecaps (affiliate of the Detroit Tigers) in the third game of a six-game series.
-2021 Season Series: Dayton 5, West Michigan 2.
-Current series in Dayton: Dragons 2, Whitecaps 0.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Great Lakes Loons (affiliate of the Los Angeles Dodgers) in the third game of a six-game series.
+2021 Season Series: Dayton 9, Great Lakes 5.

-Last Game: Wednesday: Dayton 6, West Michigan 5.
-Dayton jumped out to a 6-1 lead over the first three innings before West Michigan pulled to within a run by the sixth at 6-5, but Dayton relievers Matt Gill and Ricky Karcher combined to retire the final 11 batters of the game in order.
-Quin Cotton had two hits including a two-run double.
-Victor Ruiz also had two hits and an RBI.
-West Michigan was 0 for 6 with runners in scoring position while the Dragons were 3 for 4.
-Neither team committed an error in the game.
+Last Games: Wednesday, Game 1: Great Lakes 7, Dayton 5 (9 innings).
+Game 2: Great Lakes 7, Dayton 0.
+In the first game, Dayton built a 4-0 lead after two innings before Great Lakes battled back to tie it in the sixth.
+The seven-inning game went to extra innings and Great Lakes scored three in the ninth to win.
+In the second game, the Dragons were shutout on three hits.
+The doubleheader featured several rarities for the Dragons in 2021.
+In game one, they lost a game that they were leading going to the final two innings for just the second time this season (first time at home).
+They also lost at home despite leading by at least three runs for the first time this season (just the third home loss in a game that they led by any margin).
+They also lost at home despite scoring first for just the second time this season.
+In the second game, they were shutout at home for the first time this season.

 Player Notes

-Francisco Urbaez is second in the league in batting average at .314.
-He is batting .342 over his last 30 games since May 29.
+Francisco Urbaez is second in the league in batting average at .333.
+He is batting .361 over his last 36 games since May 29 and has a nine-game hitting streak.

-Victor Ruiz is batting .375 with six doubles over his last eight games.
+Victor Ruiz is batting .400 with nine doubles over his last 13 games to raise his average from .213 to .285.
+He has an eight-game hitting streak.

-Mariel Bautista is batting .350 over his last six games and hit his first home run of the season on Tuesday night.
+Mariel Bautista is batting .357 over his last eight games and hit his first home run of the season in the last series vs. West Michigan.

-James Free is batting .294 over his last 17 games with two home runs and 11 walks.

-Quin Cotton has hit safely in six straight games and continues to lead the team in home runs with seven on the year.
+Quin Cotton is batting .324 on the homestand (8 games) with five RBI.

 Team Notes

-Dayton is in first place, one game ahead of Great Lakes in the High-A Central League East Division.
+Dayton is in first place, one-half game ahead of Lake County and Great Lakes in the High-A Central League East Division.
+They trail Cedar Rapids by one-half game in the race for the #2 playoff seed.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)